deep-diver/ai-paper-reviewer/content/paper-reviews/2410.15926/index.md

 ![](figures/figures_5_0.png)

-> 🔼 The figure shows the aggregated correct responses of two LVLMs with different positional alignment strategies when pasting an object to various positions in a template image, revealing the impact of RoPE long-term decay on object hallucination.
+> 🔼 The figure shows the results of an experiment testing the effect of different positional alignment strategies (raster-scan and reverse raster-scan) on the ability of Large Vision Language Models (LVLMs) to correctly identify objects in images, revealing that object hallucination is closely tied to the positional encoding scheme used.
 > <details>
 > <summary>read the caption</summary>
 > Figure 2: Motivation Experiment.
 Given an image I with object O<sub>r</sub>, we crop O<sub>r</sub> and paste it to various spatial positions {v<sub>1</sub>, ..., v<sub>k</sub>} within a pre-defined template.
 For every pasting position, we ask two LVLMs (F<sub>b</sub> and F<sub>r</sub>) if object O<sub>r</sub> is in this template, where F<sub>b</sub> refers to a baseline model that follows raster-scan positional alignment strategy and F<sub>r</sub> refers to a model that resorts to reversal raster-scan position alignment strategy.
 The total number of correct responses at different pasting positions {v<sub>1</sub>, ..., v<sub>k</sub>} is reported in (a) and (b), which refers to results from model F<sub>b</sub> and F<sub>r</sub>, respectively.
 We observe that LVLM F<sub>b</sub> are more likely to generate correct responses when pasting object O<sub>r</sub> to lower region, while F<sub>r</sub> are less hallucinated when pasting object O<sub>r</sub> to upper region.
 Pasting positions with the most and the least correct responses are highlighted in solid-line and dotted-line red boxes.
 More details are provided in Appendix C.1.
 Best viewed in color.